cnjinhao/nana-handbook/Nana Handbook.md

 In this example, the program sends the text `"The form is clicked"` to the console for display when the form is clicked.

+## LAYOUT MANAGEMENT

+The class [place](http://nanapro.org/en-us/documentation/page.php?u=/utilities/place) provides UI layout management, it is a string-based layout engine, the rule of layout management is given by a [Div-Text](https://github.com/cnjinhao/nana/wiki/Div-Text).

 ## BASIC STRUCTURE OF APPLICATION

 A normal Nana application contains two main elements: